 Cobble Hill real estate, like most of New York City’s, is not inexpensive.
-One-bedroom rentals price in the $2,500 range but can go up as high as $4,000 depending on the amenities.
-A large one-bedroom co-op will set you back about $700,000.
+One-bedroom rentals start in the $2,500 range but can go up as high as $4,000 depending on the amenities.
+A large one-bedroom co-op could cost anywhere from $700,000 to more than $1 million.
 Have your eyes on one of those charming brownstones?
 Hope you’ve been saving your hundred dollar bills.
 Those list in the $4 to $5 million range.

 Here’s a deeper look at living in Cobble Hill.

 How do you feel about living in Cobble Hill?
 Looks like bliss to me. 🙂

 Many thanks to Eric Barao for the photos in this post!